-Part of encompassing agility is being flexible and allowing every user to consume and publish their own Analytics without the need for the IT team to hinder progress.
-To help towards this self-service approach, promoting an Analytics culture across an organization will empower people to embrace Analytics and eliminate any siloes between the Business and IT.
+Part of encompassing agile practices is being flexible and allowing every user to consume and publish their own Analytics without the need for the IT team to hinder progress.
+To help towards this self-service mindset, promoting an Analytics culture across an organization will empower people to embrace Analytics and eliminate any siloes between the Business and IT.
 In order for this to be successful, data literacy plays an important role.
 Data and Analytics leaders need to set the narrative for data literacy and demonstrate the business value it can add to all the teams involved.
 According to the Gartner Annual Chief Data Officer Survey, data literacy remains the second-biggest internal roadblock to the success of the CDO’s office.
 By ensuring a shared language and fluency of data and analytics, organizations will be another step closer to having agile analytics.

 Agility requires organizations to value humans over the process.
 They should be at the heart of the development and given the autonomy that they need.
-It requires close collaboration, in particular cross-functional collaboration with regular communication, self-organized teams, and a trusted environment they can work in.
+It requires close collaboration, in particular cross-functional collaboration with an emphasis on regular communication, self-organized teams, and a trusted environment they can work in.
 This collaboration will also help break down the siloes between the business and IT.

 The agile way of development involves delivering often to allow for feedback on each delivery, instead of the traditional waterfall model where the end project is delivered after being designed, implemented, and tested.
 To get this frequent feedback, a minimum viable product (MVP) can be delivered; a product with enough features to do something with where the customer can test and feedback for iteration.
-When applied to Analytics it allows to build up data literacy and an Analytics culture within an organization thanks to the collaboration across teams.
-This is often referred to as the Agile Scrum methodology; a specific project management framework that focuses on continuous feedback to provide end-users more business value in a shorter amount of time.
+When applied to Analytics it allows to build up data literacy and an Analytics culture within an organization thanks to the collaboration with cross functional teams.
+This is often referred to as the Agile Scrum methodology; a specific project management framework that focuses on continuous improvement and feedback to provide end-users more business value in a shorter amount of time.

 Be More Agile

 Analytics has evolved over time with companies requiring faster Analytics at the highest quality to allow people across a whole company to consume it themselves.
-Agile methodologies such as CI/CD and TDD provide scalability, cost reduction, and transparency, all while taking away the problems of manual testing, high development costs, and a poor user experience.
+Adopting agile methodologies such as CI/CD and TDD provide scalability, cost reduction, and transparency, all while taking away the problems of manual testing, high development costs, and a poor user experience.
 Agile Analytics needs to be embraced by organizations to ensure a self-service culture with Analytics everybody can trust.